gimli-rs/ddbug/README.md

 [![](https://img.shields.io/crates/v/ddbug.svg)](https://crates.io/crates/ddbug) [![](https://docs.rs/ddbug/badge.svg)](https://docs.rs/ddbug/)

-`ddbug` is a utility that can extract useful information from DWARF debugging data.
-Its goal is to use the debugging information to provide insights into the code generation.
-This can be used to guide improvements to the code.
-Examples of questions it hopes to answer (but not all are implemented yet):
+`ddbug` is a utility for using DWARF debugging information to explore aspects code generation, and in particular to see how the code generation changes due to things such as source code changes or compiler option changes.

-* What is the memory layout of a struct?
+Features:
-* Which small functions aren't inlined?
+* Type size and layout
-* Which large functions are inlined many times?
+* Function size, inlined functions, and functions calls
-* Which functions have bounds checks after optimization, or more generally, which functions can panic?
+* Display the differences between two files
-* What difference does a source code change make to code generation?
+* Plain text or HTML output
-* What difference does a compiler version change make to code generation?
+* Options to filter/sort the plain text output

 **This is alpha software.
 It is likely to contain many bugs and incomplete features.** Neverthless, it is in a state where it can still